aws-samples/aws-modernization-workshop-sample/hugo-docs-content/10_plan/2_plan.md

 ### Workshop Planning Best Practices
 * Thought about all the above?
 Write it down in an abstract to send to your PSA for review!
+* The abstract can have the architecture diagram that can be used to help the attendees understand what is going on.
 * Creating a **GREAT** workshop takes a lot of effort - the individuals involved will spend a combined **30+ hours** on researching, writing, testing, revising the workshop.
     * Another way of saying: there should be significant buy-in via dedicated experts to see this project end-to-end.
 * Create the content **well in advance** of the date of when the workshop will be launched.